brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 34 bht.md

 3. "He therefore adopted a method of teaching which was proper and suitable to hearers, whom he knew to be not yet sufficiently prepared to receive instruction."

 ### Philip Schaff:
-1. "And without a parable spake he nothing unto them." - This verse highlights the teaching method of Jesus, who often used parables to convey spiritual truths to his listeners.
+1. "And without a parable spake he nothing unto them." - This verse highlights the teaching method of Jesus, emphasizing his frequent use of parables to convey spiritual truths to his listeners.
-2. "On that occasion; probably true also of the subject of discourse, the kingdom of heaven." - This commentary suggests that the use of parables was not limited to this particular instance but was a common practice when Jesus spoke about the kingdom of heaven.
+2. "On that occasion; probably true also of the subject of discourse, the kingdom of heaven." - This commentary suggests that Jesus primarily used parables when discussing the kingdom of heaven, indicating the importance of this topic in his teachings.
-3. The use of parables allowed Jesus to present complex spiritual concepts in a way that was relatable and understandable to his audience.
+3. The use of parables allowed Jesus to present complex concepts in a simple and relatable manner, enabling his audience to grasp the deeper meanings behind his teachings.

 ### John Gill:
 1. "In the hearing of his disciples, whilst in the ship, the multitude being on the shore, in parables."